19 seconds by cncdivi

 I remember the first time I saw a Lang Chip Fan.
-I friend showed me on his VMC and we both had ear to ear grins in no time.
+A friend showed me on his VMC and we both had ear to ear grins in no time.
 Imagine a tool that sits in your carousel.
-Load it up, spin the spindle, and fan blades pop out to blow away coolant and chips:
+Load it up in the machine spindle, spin the spindle, and fan blades pop out to blow away machine coolant and chips:

 Here’s another species of chip fan, from Hoss over on the CNCZone.
 Hoss always seems to have some interesting project underway and lately I have been impressed by the rapid prototyping capabilities his 3D printer provides.
-Based on the suggestion of one of his readers, he put together this set of chip fans:
+Based on the suggestion of one of his readers, he put together this chip fan:

-This is a little different concept, though it could be used in the same way as the Lang fan.
-Instead, Hoss is running the fan coaxially with an endmill to continuously clear chips.
+This is a little different concept, though it could be used in the same way as the Lang chip fan.
+Instead, Hoss is running his chip fan coaxially with an endmill to continuously clear chips.

-Just want a chip fan that can go in your tool holder?
-How about this one from Big Kaiser:
+Just want a chip fan that can go in your end mill holder or collet chuck?
+How about this chip fan with cylindrical shank from Big Kaiser: